puppetlabs/puppetlabs-postgresql/README.md

 Default value: `false`.

 ##### `createrole`
 Specifies whether to grant the ability to create new roles with this role.
+In Redshift, this specifies the CREATEUSER permission instead.

 Default value: `false`.